University of Saskatchewan

 The University of Saskatchewan (USask, formerly U of S) is a Canadian public research university, founded on March 19, 1907, and located on the east side of the South Saskatchewan River in Saskatoon, Saskatchewan, Canada.
 An "Act to establish and incorporate a University for the Province of Saskatchewan" was passed by the provincial legislature in 1907.
 It established the provincial university on March 19, 1907 "for the purpose of providing facilities for higher education in all its branches and enabling all persons without regard to race, creed or religion to take the fullest advantage".
 The University of Saskatchewan is the largest education institution in the Canadian province of Saskatchewan.
 The University of Saskatchewan is one of Canada's top research universities (based on the number of Canada Research Chairs) and is a member of the U15 Group of Canadian Research Universities (the 15 most research-intensive universities in Canada).

 The university began as an agricultural college in 1907 and established the first Canadian university-based department of extension in 1910.
 There were 300 acre set aside for university buildings and 1000 acre for the USask farm, and agricultural fields.
 In total 10.32 km² was annexed for the university.
 The main university campus is situated upon 2425 acre, with another 500 acre allocated for Innovation Place Research Park.
 The University of Saskatchewan agriculture college still has access to neighbouring urban research lands.
 The University of Saskatchewan's Vaccine and Infectious Disease Organization (VIDO) facility, (2003) develops DNA-enhanced immunization vaccines for both humans and animals.

 The university is also home to the Canadian Light Source synchrotron, which is considered one of the largest and most innovative investments in Canadian science.
-Discoveries made at USask include sulphate-resistant cement and the cobalt-60 cancer therapy unit.
+Discoveries made at USask include sulfate-resistant cement and the cobalt-60 cancer therapy unit.
 The university offers over 200 academic programs.